 More than a decade ago, organized crime was characterized by hierarchical organizations, or families, that exerted influence over criminal activities in neighborhoods, cities, or states.
 But organized crime has changed dramatically.
-Today, international criminal enterprises run multi-national, multi-billion-dollar schemes from start to finish.
+Today, international criminal enterprises run multinational, multibillion-dollar schemes from start to finish.
 Modern-day criminal enterprises are flat, fluid networks with global reach.
-While still engaged in many of the "traditional" organized crime activities of loan-sharking, extortion, and murder, modern criminal enterprises are also involved in trafficking counterfeit prescription drugs containing deadly fentanyl, targeting stock market fraud and manipulation, cyber-facilitated bank fraud and embezzlement, illicit drug trafficking, identity theft, human trafficking, money laundering, alien smuggling, public corruption, weapons trafficking, kidnapping, and other illegal activities.
+While still engaged in many of the "traditional" organized crime activities of loan-sharking, extortion, and murder, modern criminal enterprises are also involved in trafficking counterfeit prescription drugs containing fentanyl, targeting stock market fraud and manipulation, cyber-facilitated bank fraud and embezzlement, illicit drug trafficking, identity theft, human trafficking, money laundering, alien smuggling, public corruption, weapons trafficking, kidnapping, and other illegal activities.

 TOC networks exploit legitimate institutions for critical financial and business services that enable the storage or transfer of illicit proceeds.
-Preventing and combating transnational organized crime demands a concentrated effort by the FBI and Federal, state, local, Tribal, and international partners.
+Preventing and combating transnational organized crime demands a concentrated effort by the FBI and federal, state, local, tribal, territorial, and international partners.

-As part of our efforts to combat the TOC threat, the FBI is focused on the cartels trafficking dangerous narcotics, like fentanyl, across our border.
-The FBI has 323 pending investigations linked to cartel leadership and 78 of those investigations are along the southern border.
-Additionally, the FBI actively participates in 17 OCDETF Strike Forces across the United States, investigating major drug trafficking, money laundering, and other high priority transnational organized crime networks.
-On top of that, we are pursuing healthcare fraud investigations against medical professionals and pill mills through our prescription drug initiative, investigating the gangs and criminal groups responsible for distributing dangerous substances like fentanyl through our Safe Streets Task Forces, and disrupting and dismantling DarkNet marketplaces for prescription opioids and drugs like fentanyl through our Joint Criminal Opioid Darknet Enforcement team.
+As part of our efforts to combat the TOC threat, the FBI is focused on the cartels trafficking narcotics across our border.
+The FBI has 328 pending investigations linked to cartel leadership and 79 of those investigations are along the southern border.
+Additionally, the FBI actively participates in 17 Organized Crime Drug Enforcement Task Forces ("OCDETF") across the United States, investigating major drug trafficking, money laundering, and other high priority transnational organized crime networks.
+On top of that, we are pursuing healthcare fraud investigations against medical professionals and pill mills through our prescription drug initiative, investigating the gangs and criminal groups responsible for distributing substances like fentanyl through our Safe Streets Task Forces, and disrupting and dismantling Darknet marketplaces that facilitate the sale of counterfeit prescription opioids and other illicit drugs through our Joint Criminal Opioid Darknet Enforcement team.

 While the FBI continues to share intelligence about criminal groups with our partners and combines resources and expertise to gain a full understanding of each group, the threat of transnational crime remains a significant and growing threat to national and international security with implications for public safety, public health, democratic institutions, and economic stability across the globe.
 TOC groups increasingly exploit jurisdictional boundaries to conduct their criminal activities overseas.
-Furthermore, they are expanding their use of the Darknet to engage in illegal activity while exploiting emerging technology to traffic illicit drugs and contraband across international borders and into the United States.
+Furthermore, they are diversifying their use of the Darknet and emerging technologies to engage in illegal activity, such as trafficking illicit drugs and contraband across international borders and into the United States.